-Every year in Northern Ireland around 12,780 people are diagnosed with cancer (3,700 of these cases are the less serious, non-malignant skin cancer).
-Cancer is the most common cause of death in Northern Ireland, with nearly 4,000 deaths every year.
+Focus on Nutrition & Physical Activity Every year in Northern Ireland almost 13,000 people are diagnosed with cancer (about 3,700 of these cases are the less serious, non-malignant skin cancer).
+Cancer is the most common cause of death in Northern Ireland, with over 4,000 deaths every year.
 You can reduce your risk of developing cancer by maintaining a healthy body weight, being physically active and eating a healthy diet.